 - 1-inch wide medical tape (paper or cloth.)

 - Tablet for motion sickness (Avomine), Acidity (Gelusil, Digene, etc.).

 | Note: Always consult a doctor before taking any medicine.

-1. Do I need to obtain permission for trekking and camping on the Rachakonda Fort?
+1. Do I need permission for trekking and camping on the Rachakonda Fort?

 You don’t need any permission for the trek.